senzing-garage/knowledge-base/proposals/file-layout.md

 1. The proposal allows immutable volumes to be mounted Read Only for security and performance.
-1. Mounting volumes at `docker run` time allow for incremental development by allowing a developer to copy and modify one of the file systems, then test.
+1. Mounting volumes at `docker run` time allow for incremental development by allowing a developer to copy and modify one of the (data, etc, g2, var) directories, then test.
 1. Allows the same docker image to be run at different versions of Senzing.

 ### Kubernetes / OpenShift

 1. Separate Persistent Volumes can be kept for different version of Senzing.
 1. Separate Persistent Volumes for development, verification, and production.
+1. Supports "rolling updates" and roll-backs.
 1. If desired, the same docker images can be run with different Persistent Volumes to spread the load across different file systems.